namaldonado/cse15l-lab-reports/lab1.md

   ![Image](Screenshot 2023-04-10 212234.png)

+  Then types yes, and click enter again, then retype what you frst wrote in the command prompt

+  this should prompt you to enter your password.
+Once ou have entered your password, you should see a screen like this.

   The terminal should prompt you to enter your password.
   *This is where you enter your account's password.*